German VAT Invoice Requirements: All 14 Mandatory Fields

 For intra-EU supplies of goods and services, the VAT Directive requires invoices to be issued no later than the 15th day of the month following the month in which the supply took place.
 Germany enforces this deadline strictly.
 Late issuance can result in penalties and complications with intra-community transaction reporting, particularly for the Zusammenfassende Meldung (recapitulative statement) that must be filed for cross-border B2B supplies.

-The GoBD Archival Overlay
+GoBD Archival and E-Invoicing

 Quick-Reference Invoice Validation Checklist